Roshith-krishna/Offline-Music-recommender/README.md

 ### 2. The Data

 Since this runs offline, it needs a database.
- Download the Spotify Tracks Dataset from Kaggle.
+ 1. Download the [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) from Kaggle.

-Unzip it and rename the file to dataset.csv.
+ 2. Unzip it and rename the file to dataset.csv.

-Put it in the same folder as the script.
+  3.Put it in the same folder as the script.

 ### 3. Let's Go